mikefab/rapidpro-sms-manager/README.md

 This application, developed with ruby on rails, runs separate from Rapidpro, a django app, and is designed to receive these responses.
 They do not need to run on the same server.

-There are two parts:
+There are two modules:

-1. A module for visualizing the results of surveys.
+1. A app for visualizing the results of surveys.
    Live demo: http://rapidpro-sms-manager.herokuapp.com